Pet therapy is a growing trend in the healthcare industry today. It entails the assistance of animals in healing

-There is extensive research on whether animal-assisted therapy works, and compelling data shows that pets have the ability to relieve stress, anxiety, and provide comfort to patients,” writes Elena Blanco-Suarez Ph.D.
+There is extensive research on whether animal-assisted or pet therapy works, and compelling data shows that pets have the ability to relieve stress, anxiety, and provide comfort to patients,” writes Elena Blanco-Suarez Ph.D.

-“When people see pets as family members, their companion animals are granted membership in people’s most important social group, giving them an anthropomorphism boost that, in turn, equips them with more socially supportive capacity,” writes Allen R McConnell Ph.D.
+> “When people see pets as family members, their companion animals are granted membership in people’s most important social group, giving them an anthropomorphism boost that, in turn, equips them with more socially supportive capacity,” writes Allen R McConnell Ph.D.